-Student technology (cell phones, electronic devices, etc.) may be used during the school day only at authorized times or with staff permission.
+Student cell phones and electronic devices must be turned off and put away during the instructional day.
 Please refer to related sections in the Discipline Plan including but not limited to sections 2g, 4g and 6c for additional details regarding student technology.

-MICS Pathways of Communications
+Mountain Island Charter School Pathways of Communications